Why Should I Use Email and Chat Integrations in Project Management Software?

 Benefits of email and chat integrations in your project management software

 Centralized communication is super important, but different people both inside and outside your organization use different communication tools like Gmail and Slack.
-Office 365 is one of the most popular productivity suites on the market, and chat-based collaboration tools are gaining deeper acceptance as enterprises aim to take collaboration out of email threads to get work done quicker.
-A recent study by Spiceworks found that 53% of companies with more than 500 employees now use collaborative chat apps.
+Office 365 is one of the most popular productivity suites on the market, and chat-based collaboration tools are gaining wider acceptance as enterprises aim to take collaboration out of email threads to get work done quicker.
+A recent study by Texas-based software start-up Mio found that 91% of businesses use at least two messaging apps to collaborate.

-Have you ever been on a team where one person preferred email, one used chat, and another just walked over to your desk for a quick chat?
+Have you ever been on a team where one person preferred email, one used chat, and another just walked over to your desk to talk?
 Projects fail when managers get stuck in the minutia of tasks and disorganized communication.

 It’s important that your project work plan includes a standard process for communication, setting a rhythm of updates and a process for requests.
 Inefficient communication and collaboration are two of the top causes of stress in the workplace.
 When stakeholders have to dig through pages of emails or constantly ask for updates, they get frustrated, and their motivation dips.

 But trying to force people to communicate within your project software instead of the other tools they use and love can backfire, leading to resentment, frustration, and a lack of adoption.
-On the other hand, integrating your project management software with these tools lets people still communicate within the tools they love while keeping everything centralized.
+Integrating your project management software with these tools lets people communicate in a way that's comfortable while keeping everything centralized.

 To gain project efficiency and ensure success, you need to streamline communication.
 But you can’t force your clients and other stakeholders to use your project management software and conduct all of their communication there.
 Here are a couple of the key benefits of email and chat integrations in project management software: